MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/terraform-module.md

 #### DDoS Protection plan

-The module can optionally deploy [DDoS Network Protection][about_ddos_protection_standard], and link Virtual Networks to the plan if needed.
+The module can optionally deploy [DDoS Network Protection][about_ddos_network_protection], and link Virtual Networks to the plan if needed.

 > [!NOTE]
 > Due to platform limitations, DDoS Protection plans can only be enabled for traditional virtual networks.
 Virtual Hub support is not currently available.